Why is My Dog Shaking?

 At the other end of the scale dogs can get sunstroke, heat stroke and even sunburn.
 So, when summer arrives, if your dog is trembling, this a tell-tale sign they are struggling with the heat.
 Shade, rest and sponging down with plenty of water should help settle it.

-When their favourite person in the world walks into the room or when they see you bringing out their dinner bowl, some dogs will literally shake with excitement (it's a good way of burning up energy).
+When their favourite person in the world walks into the room, or when they see you bringing out their dinner bowl, some dogs will literally shake with excitement (it's a good way to burn off energy).
 This vibrant display of joy is heartwarming, but it's essential to manage their excitability for a calmer environment.

 This practice helps reinforce calm behaviour, ensuring your pup learns to enjoy affection in a relaxed manner.
-Balancing excitement and calmness are key to a happy, well-adjusted dog.
+Balancing excitement and calmness is key to a happy, well-adjusted dog.

 Some situations can lead to anxiety in a dog, causing them to tremble with fear.
 It tends to be accompanied by other signs of anxiety like barking, ears pinned back, and tail tucked.